tsither/amtrak/amtrak/README.md

 python build.py 3
 ```

 When generating lp files, pkl and png files will also be generated as normally (the process of lp file generation is currently dependant on the pkl file generation and could not be decoupled within the scope of this project), but since they will lack the stops functionality they should be ignored.
-To run the implementation
+To run the implementation with stops,